+2. Examine your graph and the data in Table 1.
+Overall, what is happening to the number of muscle fibers during the continuous grip activity?
 Create a claim.
-Next, provide 2 pieces of evidence 1) by circling the part(s) of your graph that supports your claim and 2) by providing and circling the evidence from your data table.
-Finally, provide the reason, from the given background text, that links your evidence to your claim.
+Next, provide evidence by circling the part of your graph that supports your claim.
+Finally, provide the reason that links your evidence to your claim from the given background text.